So here it is, the Crumbling Economy, The Insolvent Country, The Land of Inefficiency.

 Thus, it is clear that Pakistan is not as weak an economy as it is blamed to be, yet it is just the difference in Pakistan’s economy’s underlying forces that disguise its true power.
 If not an Asian Tiger, Pakistan is no less than an Asian Horse whose real strength and position can only be visible when one considers the facts rationally and looks at the ground realities.

-The Pakistani economy’s condition depends on how you look at it.
+The condition of the Pakistani economy depends on how you look at it.
 You may see the doughnut, or you may see its hole.

 Many experts believe that Pakistan’s GDP triples if one considers the undocumented economy, taking the figures to nearly a trillion dollars, which is the size of Thailand’s top emerging economies, Malaysia and Singapore combined.